painting 101: We Share our Best Painting Advice to Create a front porch masterpiece Season After Season!

 So, you’re thinking about painting your front door.
-Whether this is out of necessity or just because you need a change, I have some helpful tips that you need to know before your paint your front door.
+Whether this is out of necessity or just because you need a change, I have some helpful tips you need to know before your paint your front door.
 Since I’ve become somewhat of an expert on this topic, I thought I would share my best painting advice from what I’ve learned along the way.

 One Year, One Door, Four Colors